CootCraig/nanoc_blog/blog/content/posts/2016-03-18-jimbo-balaam-car-detailer.md

   - jimbo_balaam
 ---

+#### <a href="http://www.autodetailingpodcast.com/" target="_blank">The Auto Detailing Podcast - Making You A Better Detailer</a>

+Jimbo sells information and consulting for professional detailers.
+He push Google adsense.
+There are some gems for me
+as I want to know the
+money and time saving
+tips of the professionals.
+However, there is a lot of self promotion and Professional insider material for me to wade through.

+### <a href="https://www.youtube.com/watch?v=DTvRRui591c" target="_blank">youtube by Jimbo Balaam</a> Auto Detailing Tips: Paint Fillers, Why I love them and HD Speed test

 ### <a href="https://www.youtube.com/watch?v=PWl9mIIzfho" target="_blank">youtube</a> COATINGS!!!
 The Good, Bad, and UGLY Truth About Ceramic Coatings

 #### older to newer